ORelio/Sound-Manager/README.md

 * Process determines if the Logoff or Shutdown sound should be played
 * Sound is played, then ShutdownBlockReason is removed and the process exits

-This is typically how `explorer.exe` was handling the thing on Windows 7, with some drawbacks:
+This is typically how `explorer.exe` was handling the thing on Windows 7, but you'll get yet another process sleeping in background, separate from `explorer.exe`.

-* Startup sound is played with a delay because Windows 8/10 delays startup processes
-* You'll get yet another process sleeping in background, separate from `explorer.exe`

 As such, this feature can be disabled entierely in the SoundManager settings.

+Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background proces approach is also available for this system version.
+Using the background process feature will automatically disable the built-in startup sound, which is not customizable.

 ## License